 - (a) There has been a change in the availability of inputs since the crop was last planted that could affect the insured's ability to plant and produce the insured crop; - (b) It is determined that the insured has insufficient inputs to plant the total number of insured crop acres (e.g., the insured will not receive a prevented planting payment if the insured has sufficient inputs to plant only 80 acres but the insured has already planted 80 acres and is claiming prevented planting on an additional 100 acres); or - (c) The insured's planting practices or rotational requirements show the acreage would have remained fallow or been planted to another crop; - (10) Based on an irrigated practice production guarantee or amount of insurance unless adequate irrigation facilities were in place to carry out an irrigated practice on the acreage prior to the insured cause of loss that prevented the insured from planting.
 Acreage with an irrigated practice production guarantee will be limited to the number of acres allowed for the irrigated practice within the eligible acres determined as described in subsections 4 F (3).
 The insured must have irrigated within the same crop year, the crop claimed as PP irrigated practice and any insured crop from which remaining irrigated acres are used to make the PP payment.
 Refer to examples in section 11 E of this handbook. - (11) Of a crop, type, or variety that the insured did not plant or has not received a PP insurance guarantee in at least one of the four most recent crop years1; - (a) Types for which separate projected prices or price elections, as applicable, amounts of insurance, or production guarantees are available must be included in the insured's APH database in at least one of the four most recent crop years1 (Crops for which the insurance guarantee is not based on APH must be reported on the insured's acreage report in at least one of the four most recent crop years1) except as allowed in section 4 F (3) above. - (b) The PP payments will be limited based on a specific crop type to the number of acres allowed for that crop type as specified in section 4 F above and herein.
-When a policyholder has eligibility for multiple types within a crop and the eligibility for all types within the crop has been exhausted, acreage borrowed from another crop for which the insured has remaining eligible PP acres will be used.
-The crop used will be the insured crop that would have the closest PP payment to the last PP payment amount used for the crop with multiple types (e.g., the PP payment and premium will be based on the type rolled to if the crop rolled to results in a lower PP payment) and continues on in descending order by per-acre PP guarantee.
-This insures a policyholder will not be paid a higher payment than previously paid when acres are borrowed from another crop.
+When a policyholder has eligibility for multiple types within a crop and the eligibility for all types within the crop has been exhausted, acreage borrowed from another crop with remaining PP eligibility will be used.
+Acres used first will be from the insured crop that has the closest PP payment to the crop type claimed as PP (the PP payment and premium will be based on the crop or crop type rolled to if the crop or crop type rolled to results in a lower PP payment) and subsequent acres used will continue on in descending order by per-acre PP guarantee.
+This ensures a policyholder will not be paid a higher payment than the crop or crop type claimed as PP when acres are borrowed from another crop.